openshift/openshift-pep/openshift-pep-002-cartridge-v2.md

   5. Remove old cartridge instance

 Migration Concerns:
-  1. Moving env variables to cartridge dependent directories may effect applications if they are reading from the disk rather than the process environment.
+  1. Moving environment variables to cartridge dependent directories may effect applications if they are reading from the disk rather than the process environment.
        a.
-Node platform code will be modified to gather all the cartridge segregated env variables in one process space when calling new cartridge scripts..
+Node platform code will be modified to gather all the cartridge segregated environment variables in one process space when calling new cartridge scripts..

   2. It will overly complicate the migration if the version of the software controlled by the old cartridge is different than the new cartridge.
-This is not the time to look for a quickie upgrades.
+This is not the time to look for a quick upgrade.

   3. The creation of additional cartridges will also impact the amount migration work.